Ben Brading 5 min read

 They automatically transmit consumption data to your energy supplier, who uses it to generate your commercial gas and business electricity bills.

-Businesses may choose to monitor their energy usage simply through their monthly energy bills.
+Businesses may monitor their energy usage solely from their monthly energy bills.

 Compare Business Energy Prices